 Among the tools info elites use to organize their partisans, greed is second only to fear.
 Learners won’t tempt them to abandon their Conspiracies of Greed until our shared vocabulary and purpose outsmart their hysterical avarice.
 Learner doctrine must be clear, concise and immune to prejudice, cupidity and panic.
 There must be a plan or a series of plans for which most people would volunteer because they see a better chance to benefit cooperatively (or merely survive) within the plan, regardless of their origin and status.

-The belief is obsolete that people can be punished into better behavior.
+The belief is obsolete that ordinary people can be punished into better behavior.
 The more penalties, beyond the necessary minimum, the more resistance—automatically.
 Weapon managers are the only ones to profit from this tailspin of coercion and defiance.

 “… The primitive wisely knows that the wealthy man is not the one who accumulates surplus but the one who gives it away, that to be rich is to divest oneself of riches.
 This wisdom becomes difficult to sustain in the context of Neolithic stock keeping and agricultural surpluses; with the devising of metal coinage in the cities, however, we are in danger of losing it altogether.
 Can hard currency, being noncorruptible, perhaps be safely hoarded without corrupting its possessor, unlike the shit from which it has symbolically evolved?
 Can a hardened culture thus outwit its lowly origins and the limitations they propose?